tiandiyixian/aap/src/java-component-analyzer/README.md

 mvn -f pom.xml package
 ```

-_Note:_ The execution environment used for automated evaluation might restrict access to Maven
+> **Note**: The execution environment used for automated evaluation might restrict access to Maven
-Central, leading to HTTP 403 errors during dependency resolution.
-The code itself does not rely on
+> Central, leading to HTTP 403 errors during dependency resolution.
+The project only depends on the
-external network access and can be built offline if dependencies are cached locally.
+> declared Maven artefacts (tree-sitter, SQLite, SLF4J, Jackson).
+If the dependencies are cached
+> locally the build can run entirely offline.

 ## Demonstration